learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/00-unit-details.md

 #### Start Date and End date

-### Andrew is this correct?
-If your unit is not running on a regular teaching period, or you do not want students to be automatically enroled, you can choose a custom starting and end date.
+If your unit is not running on a regular teaching period, or you do not want students to be automatically enrolled, you can choose a custom starting and end date.

-### These dates reflect only when the unit will be available for enroled students to submit tasks.
+These dates reflect only when the unit will be available for enrolled students to submit tasks.
 Units are permanently visible to students as long as they have the associated email, regardless of start or end date.

 #### Portfolio Auto-Generation Date

 Students are commonly instructed to submit their portfolio with a "Learning Summary" when completing the unit.
 It is the portfolio that gets graded so if a student does not submit their portfolio they might not get a grade.
-If you want all portfolios to be created automatically so they can be graded, even if a student forgets to submit it, you can activate this auto-generated feature.
+If you want all portfolios to be created automatically, so they can be graded, even if a student forgets to submit it, you can activate this auto-generated feature.

 #### Allow Student Extensions